Farrell factoring in Murrayfield weather forecast

 "Specialist or not, it changes in their eyes as well.
 Three o'clock to six o'clock [on Sunday], it was snowing yesterday [according to the forecast], and it could be sleet maybe turning into rain.
 It all depends on how cold it is."

-Squad's ability to 'switch on and switch off
+Squad's ability to 'switch on and switch off'

-But whatever the weather conditions will be, Farrell believes his players' physical and mental preparations are as good as they possibly could be heading into a game, where victory will give them a shot at the Grand Slam when they face England in Dublin next Saturday.
+Whatever the weather, Farrell believes his players' physical and mental preparations are as good as they possibly could be heading into a game, where victory will give them a shot at the Grand Slam when they face England in Dublin next Saturday.

 Farrell believes one of his squad's great assets is its ability to "switch on and switch off" during match weeks, which he feels is primarily because of the genuine affection the players have for each other.

-"What we've got really good at is towards the end of the week making sure that the right balance is there switching on, switching off and being relaxed enough and not too drained in terms of the emotion of the occasion, so therefore you are able to be yourself," Farrell told a news conference following Ireland's team announcement on Friday.
+"What we've got really good at is towards the end of the week making sure that the right balance is there switching on, switching off and being relaxed enough and not too drained in terms of the emotion of the occasion, so therefore you are able to be yourself," Farrell said.

 "They force it out of each other that they do switch off.
 They have a bit of craic themselves.
 They enjoy each other's company.